6th case of rabies in a cat in Hillsborough County this year

 All residents of Hillsborough County should be aware that rabies is present in the wild animal population and domestic animals are at risk if not vaccinated.
 The public is asked to maintain a heightened awareness that rabies is active in Hillsborough County.

-This is the second case identified this week, and the third within the past month.
+This is the fourth case within the past 5 months.

-Earlier this month, the Department of Health has identified a cat that tested positive for rabies in the area of Banyan Bluff Dr Tampa, 33613.
-This is in the USF area between Temple Terrace Animal Hospital and our Lutz location, All Creatures Animal Hospital.
-At this time, they have identified one human exposure and they are beginning treatment.
+Earlier this year, the Florida Department of Health- Hillsborough identified a bat that has tested positive for rabies.
+The bat was found near the 1300 block of N. Westshore Blvd in the 33607 area of Hillsborough County.
+Then, the Department of Health identified a cat that tested positive for rabies in the area of Banyan Bluff Dr Tampa, 33613 – in the USF area between Temple Terrace Animal Hospital and our Lutz location, All Creatures Animal Hospital.

 Be sure your pet’s rabies vaccine is current.
 Schedule your appointment today!